-An outside air source may be connected directly to this stove using an optional outside air kit.
+An outside air source may be connected directly to this stove using the optional outside air kit (PN 9057004).
 The advantage of providing outside air directly to the stove is that the air used by the stove for combustion is taken from outside of the residence rather than from within the room where the stove is located.
 With outside air supplied directly to the stove, drafts within the room and air infiltration within the building are reduced.
 Use of the outside air kit may also improve stove performance in a particularly air-tight house.

 The outside air kit for this stove allows for the direct connection of the stove's air intake to a minimum 3" (76 mm) diameter duct (supplied by others) which leads to the outside of the house.
-When considering placement of the duct from the outside of the house to the hearth, keep in mind the need to avoid structural members of the house.
+When considering placement of the duct from the outside of the house to the hearth, keep in mind the need to avoid wiring and structural members in the wall.

+See the following illustrations for all connection options.
+Choose the one most convenient.
 Locate the termination of the duct on the outside wall of the structure in such a manner so as to preclude the possibility of obstruction by snow, leaves or other material.
 Screen the opening against animals and insects (any screen, duct, clamps, and hood supplied by others).